-SMSC & Personal Learning Goals
+SMSC & Personal Learning Goals and metacognition

 The Spiritual Development of children is shown by their

 • ability to be reflective about their own beliefs, religious or otherwise, which inform their perspective on life and their interest in and respect for different people’s feelings, values and faiths.

 •sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible

 •use of imagination and creativity in their learning

 The Moral Development of children is shown by their

 •ability to recognise the difference between right and wrong, and their readiness to apply this understanding in their own lives.
 To have a respect for the civil and criminal law of England

 •interest in investigating, and offering reasoned views about, moral and ethical issues.
 Able to accept, respect and appreciate that others may have a different viewpoint.